 Jefferson is a very small city located in the state of Texas.
 With a population of 2,048 people and four constituent neighborhoods, Jefferson is the 606th largest community in Texas.

-Unlike some cities, Jefferson isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Jefferson are a mix of both white- and blue-collar jobs.
-Overall, Jefferson is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Jefferson who work in management occupations (14.80%), sales jobs (10.67%), and healthcare (10.13%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jefferson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Jefferson is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Jefferson who work in management occupations (12.60%), sales jobs (11.68%), and office and administrative support (11.45%).

 Being a small city, Jefferson does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Jefferson who are college-educated is close to the national average for all communities of 21.84%: 18.19% of the adults in Jefferson have a bachelor's degree or advanced degree.
+The citizens of Jefferson are slightly less educated than the national average of 21.84% for the average city or town: 16.42% of adults in Jefferson have a bachelor's degree or advanced degree

-The per capita income in Jefferson in 2010 was $23,470, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
-This equates to an annual income of $93,880 for a family of four.
+The per capita income in Jefferson in 2010 was $27,062, which is upper middle income relative to Texas and the nation.
+This equates to an annual income of $108,248 for a family of four.
 However, Jefferson contains both very wealthy and poor people as well.

 Jefferson is an extremely ethnically-diverse city.
 The people who call Jefferson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jefferson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jefferson include English, French , Irish, and Dutch.
+Important ancestries of people in Jefferson include German, Irish, Dutch, and Scottish.